BACHELOR OF ARTS IN THEOLOGY AND RELIGIOUS STUDIES HONOURS DEGREE (HTRS)

 *HRS 404 Christian Leadership

 The module investigates the extent to which the Bible provides the basis for Christian leadership.
 The students will reflect and analyze how these models and principles of leadership in the Bible could transform the conceptions of leadership in Africa.
 The module also seeks to empower students by discussing and reflecting on contemporary theories of management, with particular focus on Church institutions, Welfare institutions, Humanitarian and Development Agencies.

 The module focuses on the crucial role played by religion in the development of African societies and institutions.
 Topics to be covered include Islamic, Christian and African Traditional religions, and how these influenced the development of African Societies overtime.

 The module will look at aspects of peace building, conflict transformation, post war reconstruction, mediation, rehabilitation, reconciliation and healing and people centered participatory development.
-While using biblical sources of sustainable peace building and exploring the theological bases for a just war theory and pacifism and show how effective Christian non violence can meet the multiple challenges of African conflict situations.
+While using biblical sources of sustainable peace building and exploring the theological bases for a just war theory and pacifism, the module attempts to illustrate how effective Christian non violence can meet the multiple challenges of African conflict situations.